 Palliative care (PC) is sometimes misunderstood as being synonymous to “end of life care.”
 In reality, PC is a much broader term that includes people facing chronic debilitating conditions and/or life-limiting illness, to people who are older and need extra care, as well as people at the end of life.
 The definition of “palliative” is to “alleviate, soothe, relieve” symptoms related to any diagnosis or stage of illness.
 For example, palliative care may be offered to a person undergoing cancer treatments to decrease treatment side effects or to address symptoms produced by the cancer disease process.
 These treatments are focused on alleviating pain and discomfort for the patient regardless of expected outcomes.
 It is currently recommended that palliative care be offered from the time of diagnosis through the end of treatment (if the person was cured) or through the end of life.
 Someone suffering from osteoarthritis (a chronic condition that is currently not curable), may receive benefits from non-pharmacological pain management offered in the form of palliative care.

 Integrative therapies work well within the field of palliative care because they share a common holistic philosophy of care.
-Integrative therapies and Palliative Care both address the human being as a multi-dimensional being – mind, body, spirit, environment and relationships.
+Both address the human being as a multi-dimensional being – mind, body, spirit, environment and relationships.

 Integrative Palliative Care is the evolution of what we have learned about the effects of integrative therapies in people with life-limiting conditions and those at the end of life during the last 20 years.